kruckenberg/thinkery/Northridge Computer Science Syllabi.md

-# Goals
+# Virtues
+1. Hard work.
+Like most things worth doing, learning to code isn't easy.
+But I promise: show up, put in the work, and you'll be rewarded.
+2. Adventurousness & daring-do.
+Its difficulty is no small part of what makes coding enjoyable: embrace the challenge.
+You can also build pretty amazing things with code.
+Let's be bold and have fun.
-1. Perseverance.
+3. Perseverance.
 Code rarely works the first time.
+Problems can seem intractable.
 Keep trying.
-2. Resourcefulness.
+4. Resourcefulness.
 You will (often) hit walls.
 Get good at scaling them.
-Search.
-Read.
-Ask.
-Solutions and help are out there if you make the effort.
+Solutions and help are out there if you learn how to ask and where to look.
-3. Spirit of Adventure
-4. Hard work
-5. Generosity
+5. Generosity.
+We're in this together.
+Encourage each other and help however you can.
+The more freely you give, the richer you'll be.
+# Goals
+1. Write some non-trivial programs in Python.
+2. Communication.
 # Essentials
 1. A browser-based coding environment
 	1. ideally could handle submissions, grading